Mysterious green icebergs from Antarctica might be fertilizing the southern ocean

 Green icebergs could be fertilizing the ocean

-One exciting thing about this insight is that it doesn't just explain the colour of these interesting icebergs, it also may give important insight into what's supporting life in South polar waters.
+Beyond explaining the greenish colour of some icebergs, this may also give important insight into what's supporting life in south polar waters.

 The waters around Antarctica are known to be low in iron, which limits ocean productivity.

-"If these icebergs are indeed containing iron, and as the icebergs flow around Antarctica they're releasing that iron, they're essentially naturally fertilizing the phytoplankton," added Roesler.
-"It would increase primary production in the water."
+"If these icebergs are indeed containing iron, and as the icebergs flow around Antarctica they're releasing that iron, they're essentially naturally fertilizing the phytoplankton," said Roesler.

 This phytoplankton is the base of the marine food chain and ultimately supports population of fish, birds and marine mammals.